 What Is a Scratch Golfer?

-Key Traits & Skills of Scratch Golfers
+Key Characteristics & Skills of a Scratch Golfer

 The change from a very good golfer to a consistent scratch golfer is mostly about lessening the mistake of costly ones rather than adding more distance.
 These are the essential skills a scratch golfer would have:

-• Tee Accuracy: Scratch players make it a point to get their drives onto the fairway or other safe areas (thereby avoiding penalty strokes) and have a great command over the distance of their tee shots.
+- Tee Accuracy: Scratch players make it a point to get their drives onto the fairway or other safe areas (thereby avoiding penalty strokes) and have a great command over the distance of their tee shots.

-• Consistent Approach Shots (Hitting Greens in Regulation): They accomplish approach shots to the green very often (on or under par, minus two shots).
+- Consistent Approach Shots (Hitting Greens in Regulation): They accomplish approach shots to the green very often (on or under par, minus two shots).

-• Strong Short Game (Pinpoint Control Inside of 50 Yards): They have outstanding touch and feel for distance around the green.
+- Strong Short Game (Pinpoint Control Inside of 50 Yards): They have outstanding touch and feel for distance around the green.
 Therefore, they are going to make most vertical and horizontal conversions.

-• Confident Putting: One of the most common ways to reduce your golf score is to get rid of three-putts.
+- Confident Putting: One of the most common ways to reduce your golf score is to get rid of three-putts.
 Scratch golfers normally do not have three-putts, and they very often are able to put the right speed and line when putting on the greens.

-• Exceptional Course Management: Scratch golfers are knowledgeable players who always select the lowest-risk/best option in order to reduce the risk of making an error.
+- Exceptional Course Management: Scratch golfers are knowledgeable players who always select the lowest-risk/best option in order to reduce the risk of making an error.
 They focus their game plans on playing percentages.

-• Mental Toughness Under Pressure: They demonstrate exceptional mental strength under pressure and maintain their composure and ability to follow through on their routines, as well as their ability to respond appropriately to the situation at hand no matter how much money is at stake.
+- Mental Toughness Under Pressure: They demonstrate exceptional mental strength under pressure and maintain their composure and ability to follow through on their routines, as well as their ability to respond appropriately to the situation at hand no matter how much money is at stake.

-• Ability to Recover from Mistakes: The hallmark of a scratch golfer is their ability to minimize the score following a poor shot, as opposed to making a double and being able to recover to a manageable bogey or par.
+- Ability to Recover from Mistakes: The hallmark of a scratch golfer is their ability to minimize the score following a poor shot, as opposed to making a double and being able to recover to a manageable bogey or par.

-Understanding Golf Handicap for Scratch Players
+Understanding Golf Handicap for Scratch Golfers

 The term “handicap for scratch players” is the most precise meaning in the case of a player having zero (0) USGA Handicap Index.
 A “scratch” player is considered one who is able to perform to the standard course rating on any standard golf course.
 If the course rating is 72.5, then the scratch golfer will most likely score 72 or 73.
 It is this constant ability to play the course “as rated” that makes scratch status so different and highly regarded by other amateur golfers.